 They will imitate whatever you are doing.
 This is a time for lots of hugs and cuddles.

 All children are different and develop at different rates, so don’t be overly concerned if your toddler is acquiring new skills at a different rate to those around him.

 Children usually settle more easily into school life if they have spent some time in a playgroup or preschool setting.
 In New Zealand, the main providers of early childhood education are kindergartens, play centres, Pacific Islands language groups, education and care services, home-based care services and köhanga reo.

 In the toddler years, combining childcare with early learning becomes more important.
 In a playgroup or pre-school, toddlers learn some of the skills they need for school and also how to behave in a group – sharing toys, having quiet times and playtimes, and getting along without mum or dad.
 When you visit a childcare centre or playgroup that you’re thinking about for your toddler, look to see:

-Make sure your child minder or pre-school knows their likes and dislikes and leave their favourite toy or cuddly if they need it to fall asleep.
+Make sure your childminder or pre-school know their likes and dislikes and leave their favourite toy or cuddly if they need it to fall asleep.